Rangoon bombing

-The Rangoon bombing of 9 October 1983, was an assassination attempt against Chun Doo-hwan, the fifth president of South Korea, in Rangoon, Burma (present-day Yangon, Myanmar).
+The Rangoon bombing of 9 October 1983 was an assassination attempt against Chun Doo-hwan, the fifth president of South Korea, in Rangoon, Burma.
 The attempt was orchestrated by North Korea.
 Although Chun survived, 21 people died in the attack and 46 were injured.
 One suspect was later killed, and the two other suspected bombers were captured, one of whom confessed to being a North Korean military officer.

 Bombing

-On 9 October 1983, President Chun Doo-hwan flew to Rangoon on an official visit to the capital of Burma.
-During the visit he planned to lay a wreath at the Martyrs' Mausoleum to commemorate Aung San, one of the founders of independent Burma who was assassinated in 1947.
+On 9 October 1983, President Chun Doo-hwan flew to the Burmese capital, Rangoon, on an official visit.
+He had planned to lay a wreath at the Martyrs' Mausoleum to commemorate Aung San, one of the founders of independent Burma who was assassinated in 1947.
 As some of the president's staff began assembling at the mausoleum, one of three bombs concealed in the roof exploded.
 The huge blast ripped through the crowd below, killing 21 people and wounding 46 others.
-Four senior South Korean politicians were killed: foreign minister Lee Beom-seok; minister of power resource, Suh Sang-chul; economic planning minister and deputy prime minister, Suh Suk-joon; and minister for commerce and industry, Kim Dong-hwi.
+Four senior South Korean politicians were killed: foreign minister Lee Bum Suk; minister of power resource Suh Sang-chul; economic planning minister and deputy prime minister Suh Suk-joon; and minister for commerce and industry Kim Dong-hwi.
 Fourteen South Korean presidential advisers, journalists, and security officials were killed; four Burmese nationals, including three journalists, were also among the dead.
-President Chun was saved because his car had been delayed in traffic and was only minutes from arriving at the memorial.
-The bomb was reportedly detonated early because the presidential bugle which signalled Chun's arrival mistakenly rang out a few minutes ahead of schedule.
+President Chun's car was delayed in traffic and he was only minutes from arriving at the memorial.
+The bomb was reportedly detonated early because the presidential bugle signalling Chun's arrival mistakenly rang out a few minutes ahead of schedule.

 Perpetrators

-Burmese police identified three suspects, a Korean People's Army major and two captains.
+Burmese police identified three suspects: a Korean People's Army major and two captains.
 A police investigation revealed that they had slipped off a ship docked in Rangoon port, and had received explosives in a North Korean diplomatic mission.
 Suspect Kang Min-chul and another attacker attempted to commit suicide by blowing themselves up with a hand grenade that same day, but survived and were arrested, although Kang lost his right arm while the other man, Kim Jin-su, lost both an eye and an arm.
-A third suspect, Shin Ki-chul, went missing, but was hunted down by a woman Darr Sann Ye and four men, including Bo Gyi and Shwe Min Thar.
-Shin managed to kill three soldiers before being shot dead.
+Kim Jin-su was captured by a woman named Darr Sann Ye and four men, including Bo Gyi and Shwe Min Thar.
+A third suspect, Shin Ki-chul, went missing.
+He managed to kill three soldiers before being shot dead.
 Kang Min-chul confessed his mission and links to North Korea, an action by which he was able to avoid a death sentence and instead received life imprisonment.
-His colleague Kim Jin-su, who refused to confess or cooperate with investigations, was executed by hanging.
+His colleague Kim Jin-su refused to confess or cooperate with investigations and was executed by hanging.
 North Korea denied any links to Kang, who was sent to Insein Prison, north of Rangoon.